-As one might expect, Colorado has rather lenient policies when it comes to certain license issues for those serving out-of-state or abroad on active duty in the military.
+Colorado has rather lenient policies when it comes to certain license issues for those serving out-of-state or abroad on active duty in the military.

 If you are stuck in some desert foxhole overseas in 100-degree heat with bullets the size of sidewalk chalk buzzing by, most likely the last thing you are thinking about is the state's license renewal procedures.

-- Date of birth
+- Date of birth.

-- Driver license number
+- Driver license number.

-- Photocopy of military ID card (front and back)
+- Photocopy of military ID card (front and back).

-- Current address to mail the extension
+- Current address to mail the extension.

-Phone in the information to (303) 205-5613 or send via mail to:
+Fax the Reissue Out of State/Extension (Form DR 2989) to (303) 205-5990 or send via mail to:

 - Colorado Department of Revenue